How is Colour Psychology Different to Other Colour Modalities?

 In a nutshell, colour psychology allows greater insight into human nature and human behaviour, why we do what we do and how our environments can influence our thoughts and emotions.
 And when we understand that, we can use colour to create positive, life-enhancing spaces, places and outcomes consciously.

 As you can see there are a lot of colour modalities, and they are all unique.
-The beauty is when you know the purpose and function of each, you’re able to consciously create what feels right for your clients’ specific needs and for yourself and have clarity on the results you’re seeing.
+The beauty is when you know the purpose and function of each, you’re able to consciously create and meet your clients’ specific needs and have clarity on the results you’re seeing.

 A deeper understanding of how we subconsciously respond to colour will only serve to enhance the work you already do with colour, whether you are a designer, creative, or someone who works with one of these other modalities.